Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

-We fit the linear function $a\rho= A a\bar{m}_{q} + aB$ to the numerical results of $a\rho$, as shown in Fig.~\ref{fig:arho_amq_1}.
+to the numerical results of $a\rho$, as shown in figure~\ref{fig:arho_amq_1}.
 The fitting ranges are determined such that the values of $\chi^{2}/d. o. f.$ are approximately 1.
-The fitting results of the slope $A$, intercept $aB$, and $\chi^{2}/d. o. f.$ are given in Table~\ref{tb:rho_1}.
-Table~\ref{tb:rho_1} indicates that the values of the intercept $aB$ are very small, as mentioned in Ref.~\cite{Giusti3_2}.
-Finally, the renormalization constant $Z_{A}$ is calculated by taking the inverse of the fitting result of the slope $A$.
+The fitting results of slope $A$, intercept $aB$, and $\chi^{2}/d. o. f.$ are presented in table~\ref{tb:rho_1}.

-We list the computed results for $Z_{A}$ in Table~\ref{tb:za_zs_2}.
+Finally, the renormalization constant $Z_{A}$ is calculated by taking the inverse of the fitting result of slope $A$, and the computed results are shown in table~\ref{tb:rho_1}.
 The values of the renormalization constant $Z_{A}$ slightly increase with increasing magnetic charge $m_{c}$.
-We suppose that this results from the effects of the finite lattice volume.
+We suppose that this results from the effect of the discretization.